 There are approximately 2 billion children (persons under 15) in the world.
 However, assuming that Santa does not visit children of all faiths, this reduces his workload for Christmas night to 15% of the total, or approximately 378 million kids.

 At an average (census) rate of 3.5 children per household that comes to 108 million homes, assuming there is at least one good child in each.
 Santa has about 31 hours of Christmas to work with, thanks to the different time zones and the rotation of the earth, assuming he travels east to west.
 This works out to 967.7 visits per second.
 This means that Santa has around 1/1000th of a second to park the sleigh, hop out, jump down the chimney, fill the stocking, distribute the remaining presents under the tree, eat whatever snacks have been left for him, get back up the chimney, jump into the sleigh and get onto the next house.

 If we assume that each of these 108 million stops is evenly distributed around the earth (though we know they are not), we are now talking about 0.78 miles per household or a total trip of 75.5 million miles.
 This means Santa’s sleigh is moving at 2,340,000 miles per hour, which is 3,075 times the speed of sound.
-For purposes of comparison, one of the fastest man-made objects, the New Horizons space probe, achieved 36,373 miles per hour, and a conventional reindeer can run (at best) 15 miles per hour.
+For purposes of comparison, one of the fastest man-made objects, Nasa’s Parker Solar Probe, achieved 330,000 miles per hour, and a conventional reindeer can run (at best) 15 miles per hour.

 HOW HEAVY IS SANTA’S SLEIGH?